Jump to a Question:

 The outlook for the optometric market is strong.
 First, the scope of practice for optometry continues to grow, and thus creates more need for optometrists.
-Second, the ""baby boomer"" generation has begun to retire, so there will be significant opportunities as these optometrists retire over the next 10-15 years.
+Second, the "baby boomer" generation has begun to retire, so there will be significant opportunities as these optometrists retire over the next 10 years.
 Finally, and most importantly, optometry is defined as the primary care provider for eye and vision care.
 As the population grows, the need for primary eye care will increase proportionately.

 To help our students find the best possible practice opportunity when they graduate, SCO maintains a Placement Service for our students.
-This service helps to match students with a variety of practice opportunities based upon the criteria in which students desire.
-For example, if a graduating student is interested in a practice emphasizing pediatric service and vision therapy, our Placement Service will provide that student the list of practices seeking an optometrist to fill their need.
-On average, each graduate over the last few years has received five or six offers through the SCO Placement Service.
+This service helps to match students with a variety of practice opportunities based upon students’ desired criteria.
+For example, if a graduating student is interested in a practice emphasizing pediatric service and vision therapy, our Placement Service will notify the student of any providers seeking candidates matching that criteria.

 Is it difficult to work while going to optometry school?

 As an SCO student, your first obligation is to your academics.
-However, if a student can balance studies while maintaining part-time work, it behooves a student to work a few hours per week.
-During the week (Monday through Friday), a student's schedule is filled with lecture, lab and clinic assignments.
+During the week (Monday—Friday), a student's schedule is filled with lecture, lab and clinic assignments.
 In other words, it is somewhat difficult to secure an off-campus job due to the academic load.
 Most students who work part-time will utilize the Federal Work-Study Program.
 This allows eligible students to work on campus (usually between 5 to 10 hours per week) and does not interfere with their academic schedules.
-Students who work part-time off-campus usually work for a local optometrist on the weekends.

 What are the differences/similarities between optometry and medical school?